Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Antony Robinson, Shutterstock

-To give you a better idea of how much to feed your dog, we’ve put together this table based on the standard recommended daily feeding amounts with information from PetMD.
-PetMD recommends using a standard 8 oz measuring cup.
-These measurements are standard estimates and may differ, for example, if your pet is a puppy or adult, reproductived intact or spayed/neutered, or if your vet has put your dog on a special diet due to a health condition or weight issues.
+PetMD recommends using a standard 8-oz. measuring cup.
+These measurements are standard estimates and may differ for your specific dog—for example, if your pet is a puppy or adult, if they are reproductively intact or spayed/neutered, or if your vet has put your dog on a special diet due to a health condition or weight issues.

-Breed Size Dog’s Weight Amount to Feed Per Day
+Breed Size Dog’s Weight Amount to Feed per Day

-Toy 3 lbs ⅓ cup (139 calories)
+Toy 3 lbs. ⅓ cup (139 calories)

-Toy 6 lbs ½ cup (233 calories)
+Toy 6 lbs. ½ cup (233 calories)

-Small 10 lbs ¾ cup (342 calories)
+Small 10 lbs. ¾ cup (342 calories)

-Small 15 lbs 1 cup (464 calories)
+Small 15 lbs.
+1 cup (464 calories)

-Small 20 lbs 1 ⅓ cup (576 calories)
+Small 20 lbs.
+1 ⅓ cup (576 calories)

-Medium 30 lbs 1 ¾ cup (781 calories)
+Medium 30 lbs.
+1 ¾ cup (781 calories)

-Medium 40 lbs 2 ¼ cups (969 calories)
+Medium 40 lbs.
+2 ¼ cups (969 calories)

-Medium 50 lbs 2 ⅔ cups (1145 calories)
+Medium 50 lbs.
+2 ⅔ cups (1,145 calories)

-Large 60 lbs 3 cups (1313 calories)
+Large 60 lbs.
+3 cups (1,313 calories)

-Large 70 lbs 3 ½ cups (1474 calories)
+Large 70 lbs.
+3 ½ cups (1,474 calories)

-Large 80 lbs 3 ¾ cups (1629 calories)
+Large 80 lbs.
+3 ¾ cups (1,629 calories)

-Large 90 lbs 4 ¼ cups (1779 calories)
+Large 90 lbs.
+4 ¼ cups (1,779 calories)

-Large 100 lbs 4 ½ cups (1926 calories)
+Large 100 lbs.
+4 ½ cups (1,926 calories)

 How to Measure Dog Food Portions

-It can be very difficult to accurately measure dog food portions because cup sizes, cup types, and scoop sizes vary so much.
-Our top tip is to check out the advice on your dog’s food bag, where—if it’s a quality pet food brand, at least—you should find recommendations on the cup size and type to use and a feeding guide so you know how many cups and calories to feed on a daily basis.
+It can be difficult to accurately measure dog food portions because cup sizes, cup types, and scoop sizes vary so much.
+Our top tip is to read the instructions on your dog’s food bag.
+If it’s a quality pet food brand, you should find recommendations on the cup size and type to use and a feeding guide so you know how many cups and calories to feed your dog on a daily basis.
+You can also make use of online dog food calorie calculators.
+These can be helpful for getting an estimate, though there’s no guarantee that they’ll be 100% accurate.

 Featured Image Credit: O_Lypa, Shutterstock